juanjosegarciaripoll/seemps2/docs/seemps_analysis_differentiation.rst

 .. math::
   D(-i\nabla) := \mathcal{F}^{-1} \sum_{\lbrace s \rbrace} D(p_s)\ket{s}\!\bra{s} \mathcal{F}.

-This can be obtained combining the :func:`seemps.analysis.operators.p_to_n_mpo` function with SeeMPS's QFT :func:`seemps.qft.qft`.
+This can be obtained combining the :func:`operators.p_to_n_mpo` function with SeeMPS's QFT :func:`seemps.qft.qft`.
 However, the QFT is not yet optimally implemented for this task, since the bond dimension scales linearly with the number of sites.